naveenachyuta/cilium/contrib/containerlab/bgpv2/auto-discovery/default-gateway/multi-homing/README.md

 **BGP instance configuration**

-In the below example, we define two eBGP peers - fd00:10:0:1::1 and fd00:11:0:1::1, both of which have identical peering configuration defined in
+In the below example, we define two eBGP peers without peer address.
+Peer address will be auto discovered using default gateway for each address family.
+It will create bgp session per peer configured so each address family will have one bgp session  , both of which have identical peering configuration defined in
 CiliumBGPPeerConfig resource with name `cilium-peer`.

 ```yaml